Seek Returns logo

 Min

-ONON’s Operating Profit Margin of 9.86% is around the midpoint for the Apparel - Retail industry, indicating that its efficiency in managing core business operations is typical for the sector.
+ONON’s Operating Profit Margin of 9.86% is around the midpoint for the Textiles, Apparel & Luxury Goods industry, indicating that its efficiency in managing core business operations is typical for the sector.

-AZO vs. ONON: A comparison of their Operating Margin against their respective Specialty Retail and Apparel - Retail industry benchmarks.
+AZO vs. ONON: A comparison of their Operating Profit Margin (TTM) against their respective Specialty Retail and Textiles, Apparel & Luxury Goods industry benchmarks.

 Profitability at a Glance